disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M02-HOL-Monitor.md

 In this Hands-on Lab, you are an administrator helping adopt the Power Platform.

 An important part of keeping the Power Platform running successfully is monitoring the ongoing usage.
-In this hands-on lab you will be using the platform tools and the COE Starter Kit to perform usage monitoring.
+In this hands-on lab, you will be using the platform tools and the COE Starter Kit to perform usage monitoring.

 ## Lab Test Environment